Peter Ruggeri - Hi Score CFO Director

 The correlation of Hi Score is a statistical measure of how it moves in relation to other instruments.
 This measure is expressed in what is known as the correlation coefficient, which ranges between -1 and +1.
 A perfect positive correlation (i.e., a correlation coefficient of +1) implies that as Hi Score moves, either up or down, the other security will move in the same direction.
 Alternatively, perfect negative correlation means that if Hi Score moves in either direction, the perfectly negatively correlated security will move in the opposite direction.
 If the correlation is 0, the equities are not correlated; they are entirely random.
 A correlation greater than 0.8 is generally described as strong, whereas a correlation less than 0.5 is generally considered weak.

 Correlation analysis and pair trading evaluation for Hi Score can also be used as hedging techniques within a particular sector or industry or even over random equities to generate a better risk-adjusted return on your portfolios.Check out Risk vs Return Analysis to better understand how to build diversified portfolios, which includes a position in Hi Score.
-Also, note that the market value of any company could be closely tied with the direction of predictive economic indicators such as signals in services.
-To learn how to invest in HSCO Stock, please use our How to Invest in Hi Score guide.You can also try the Portfolio Anywhere module to track or share privately all of your investments from the convenience of any device.
+Also, note that the market value of any company could be closely tied with the direction of predictive economic indicators such as signals in private.
+To learn how to invest in HSCO Stock, please use our How to Invest in Hi Score guide.You can also try the Portfolio Dashboard module to portfolio dashboard that provides centralized access to all your investments.

 Please note, there is a significant difference between Hi Score's value and its price as these two are different measures arrived at by different means.
 Investors typically determine if Hi Score is a good investment by looking at such factors as earnings, sales, fundamental and technical indicators, competition as well as analyst projections.
-However, Hi Score's price is the amount at which it trades on the open market and represents the number that a seller and buyer find agreeable to each party.
+In contrast, Hi Score's trading price reflects the actual exchange value where willing buyers and sellers reach mutual agreement.